Blessing1-bit/digitaltransformations/README.md

 •	Employee stress: 16% - 75%

 <h2>Objectives</h2>
-As a Business Analyst, your role is pivotal in the implementation of an online reservation system designed to achieve the following objectives:
+As a Business Analyst, your role is pivotal in the implementation of new system to achieve the following objectives:

-- Develop an efficient online reservation system
-- Eliminate paper-based reservation processes.
-- Prevent duplication of customer information.
+- Replace outdated operational software with a modern, integrated system.
+- Streamline business processes and automate manual workflows.
+- Improve system integration to reduce data inconsistencies and re-work.
+- Provide mobile access for On-Site Support teams to access critical information on-the-go.
-- Reduce reservation time.
+- Reduce maintenance costs and minimize system crashes.
 <br />

 <h2>In-Scope</h2>